-Sinfonia Cymru launches its 2020-21 season with a brand-new website, an online talk show series, and the orchestra takes its first steps back to live concerts in 2021 with performances across Wales to celebrate 25 years.
+Sinfonia Cymru launches its 2020-21 season with a brand-new website, an online talk show series, and the musicians take their first steps back to live concerts in 2021 with performances across Wales to celebrate 25 years.

-This autumn, Sinfonia Cymru presents a brand-new online series called In Conversation [starting 22 Sept 2020] – a first-hand insight into Sinfonia Cymru’s musicians, artists and friends.
-Orchestra Leader, Caroline Pether, turns talk show host in a series of conversations with conductor Gábor Takács-Nagy [3 November 2020], Sinfonia Cymru musicians Simmy Singh [24 November 2020] and Roberto Ruisi [22 September 2020], and board member Simone Willis [13 October 2020].
+This autumn, Sinfonia Cymru presents a brand-new online series called In Conversation [starting 22 Sept 2020] – a first-hand insight into their musicians, artists and friends.
+Orchestra Leader, Caroline Pether, turns talk show host in a series of conversations with conductor Gábor Takács-Nagy [3 November 2020], musicians Simmy Singh [24 November 2020] and Roberto Ruisi [22 September 2020], and board member Simone Willis [13 October 2020].

 The online series Musicians in Lockdown continues, where members of Sinfonia Cymru have created digital performances from their own homes celebrating some of the most iconic artists in music as well as some of the best music from Wales.
 Following the success of Can’t Stop – a Red Hot Chili Peppers’ cover, our musicians celebrate another musical icon, with I Say a Little Prayer from the queen of soul, Aretha Franklin, as well as the Welsh classic Sospan Fach.